Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 ## Training in Python/Keras

-To generate synthetic images for training and validation the [Image_Generator.ipynb]("YOLOv2 Training (Python)/Image_Generator.ipynb") notebook can be used.
+To generate synthetic images for training and validation the [Image_Generator.ipynb](YOLOv2 Training/Image_Generator.ipynb) notebook can be used.
 By default these images are generated in the *images* folder.
 To train the model open the **Training+Export.ipynb** notebook to train the network.
 The notebook will export three files: `model_weights.h5`, `model.pb` and `model.ini`.

 The `model.pb` contains the graph stored as protocol buffer file format.
 The `model.ini` contains parameters required for decoding the output tensor, e.g., the number of grid cells, boxes etc. The `model.pb` and `model.ini` are required for deploying the model to LabVIEW, C++, ...